-As of 2021, the average cost for 3 years of long term care in Massachusetts is California is $487,275 ($162,425 per year).
-That cost is projected to be $880,074 ($293,358 per year) in 2041.2
+In 2022, the average cost for 3 years of long-term care in Massachusetts was $487,275 ($162,425 per year).
+That cost is projected to be $880,074 ($293,358 per year) in 2042.3

-Does Medicare Cover Long Term Care?
+Does Medicare Cover Long-Term Care?

-When To Buy Long Term Care Insurance
+When To Buy Long-Term Care Insurance

-Like most advisers, we recommend buying long term care insurance in your fifties or early sixties.
-The primary reasons for this recommendation are:
+Like most advisors, we recommend buying long-term care insurance in your fifties or early sixties for the following reasons:

 The younger you are when you buy a policy, the lower the annual premiums.